stacksight/wordpress/readme.txt

 == Installation ==

-1. Prerequisite: Get the [aryo activity log](https://wordpress.org/plugins/aryo-activity-log) plugin and activate it.
 1. Upload the stacksight plugin to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
 1. Go to the